rizwantk/Data-Engineering-Assesment/README.md

 | ... | ... | ... | ... |

 ## -- Quarterly average
+Use the following SQL query to calculate the Quarterly average of High, Low, and Volume:
 ```sh
 SELECT
   extract(year from date) AS year,